tanyasarkjain/pacvar/docs/output.md

 <summary>Output files</summary>

 - `hiphase/`
-  - '<sample>.<barcode-pair>.phased.bam': Haplotagged BAM
+  - '<basename>.phased.bam': Haplotagged BAM
-  - '<sample>.<barcode-pair>.phased.vcf': The phased Variant File
+  - '<basename>.phased.vcf': The phased Variant File
-  - '<sample>.<barcode-pair>.phased.vcf': This CSV/TSV file contains information about the the phase blocks that were output by HiPhase.
+  - '<basename>.phased.vcf': This CSV/TSV file contains information about the the phase blocks that were output by HiPhase.

 </details>